gkostka/lwext4/README.md

 Lwext4 could be used also as fuse internals.
 Here is a nice project which uses lwext4 as a filesystem base:
 * https://github.com/ngkaho1234/fuse-lwext4

+Some of the source files are licensed under GPLv2.
+It makes whole lwext4 GPLv2 licensed.
+To use library as a BSD3, GPLv2 licensed source files must be removed first.
+At this point there are two files licensed under GPLv2:
+* ext4_xattr.c
+* ext4_extents.c

+All other modules and headers are BSD-3-Clause licensed code.

 Features
 =====